A Closest Point Method for PDEs on Manifolds with Interior Boundary Conditions for Geometry Processing: Interior Boundary Conditions

 Remarkably, and unlike for open curves, when $\C$ is a point on $\S$ embedded in $\mathbb{R}^3$ no change to the stencil modification procedure in Section~\ref{sec:IBCs} is needed.
 To understand why, consider two simpler options.
 First, without \emph{any} boundary treatment whatsoever near $\C$ the PDE is solved but the IBC is ignored.
 Second, a naive first-order treatment simply sets either the nearest grid point or a ball of grid points around $\C$ to the Dirichlet value; however, at those grid points the PDE is now ignored.
 Instead, the grid points near $\C$ should be influenced by the IBC at $\C$, while also satisfying the PDE.

-Under the procedure of Section~\ref{sec:IBCs}, the $\cp_{\S-\C}$ vectors will point radially outward from the point $\C$ (approximately in the tangent space of $\S$ at $\C$).
-The $\S_{\perp}$ crossing test~\eqref{eqn:two-point-crossing-test} becomes a half-space test, where the plane $P$ partitioning the space goes through $\C$ with its normal given by the stencil director's vector, $\cp_{\S-\C}(\y^{\star}).$ In the stencil for $\y^{\star}$, points on the same side of $P$ as $\y^{\star}$ are treated as PDE DOFs, while points on the opposite side receive the IBC treatment (either first or second-order as desired).
-However, the direction of $\cp_{\S-\C}(\y^{\star})$, and hence the half-space, changes for each grid point's stencil (radially around $\C$).
-The $\cp_{\S-\C}(\y^{\star})$ changes because the location of $\cp_{\S}(\y^{\star})$ changes with $\cp_{\C}(\y^{\star})$ fixed at $\C$.
-This spinning of $P$ radially around $\C$ allows the PDE and the IBC to be enforced simultaneously.
+Under the procedure of Section~\ref{sec:IBCs}, the $\cp_{\S-\C}(\x_j)$ and $\mathbf{d}^{\star}_i$ vectors will point radially outward from the point $\C$ (approximately in the tangent space of $\S$ at $\C$).
+The $\S_{\perp}$ crossing test~\eqref{eqn:two-point-crossing-test} becomes a half-space test, where the plane $P$ partitioning the space goes through $\C$ with its normal given by the stencil direction vector, $\mathbf{d}^{\star}_i.$ In the stencil for $\y^{\star}_i$, points on the same side of $P$ as $\y^{\star}_i$ are treated as PDE DOFs, while points on the opposite side receive the IBC treatment (either first or second-order as desired).
+However, the direction of $\mathbf{d}^{\star}_i$, and hence the half-space, changes for each grid point's stencil (radially around $\C$).
+The $\mathbf{d}^{\star}_i$ changes because the location of $\y^{\star}_i$ changes for each $i$ with $\cp_{\C}(\x_i)$ fixed at $\C$.
+This spinning of $P$ radially around $\C$ allows the PDE and the IBC to be enforced simultaneously since both PDE and IBC equations are added to the linear system for all points $\x_i\in\Omega(\C)$.

-Therefore, for a point $\C\in\S\subset \mathbb{R}^3$, our first-order Dirichlet IBC method acts as an improvement of the approach of \citet{Auer2012}, where only points $\x_i\in\Omega(\C)$ on one side of $P$ (which revolves around $\C$) are fixed with the prescribed Dirichlet value.
+Therefore, for a point $\C\in\S\subset \mathbb{R}^3$, our first-order Dirichlet IBC method acts as an improvement of the approach of \citet{Auer2012}, where only points $\x_j\in\Omega(\C)$ on one side of $P$ (which revolves around $\C$) are fixed with the prescribed Dirichlet value.
 We observe that this reduces the error constant compared to \citet{Auer2012} in convergence studies in Section~\ref{sec:conv-studies}.
 Furthermore, our approach in Section~\ref{sec:IBCs} allows us to achieve second-order accuracy, whereas the method of \citet{Auer2012} is restricted to first-order accuracy.
 Neumann IBCs at a point $\C$ are not well-defined since there is no preferred direction conormal to $\C$.